monolabsdev/desktop-copilot/README.md

 - If you need tools in the Agents SDK path, mirror the registration logic in `src/overlay/hooks/useAgentsSdkChat.ts`.

-## OCR support

-The `capture_screen_text` tool captures the active window only.
-Windows uses
-Windows Media OCR and may prompt for a language pack if one is missing.

 ## Troubleshooting

 - Ollama unreachable: